How to dump heap profile of Envoy?

 Use following Envoy process as a specific example:

 You can get a heap profile of Envoy by the following command:

 $ curl <Envoy IP>:<Envoy Admin Port>/dump_heap -o /heap/output/envoy.heap

-And then you can analyze the outputted heap profile with pprof:
+And then you can analyze the outputed heap profile with pprof:

 $ pprof -http:localhost:9999 /heap/output/envoy.heap

 If you dump the heap profile in the production environment and analyze it in the local environment, please ensure there is a Envoy binary in your local environment and the local’s binary has same path with the production’s one.
 And please ensure that the Envoy binary that used to analyze heap profile is a binary with function symbol (no stripped binary).

 You can also get heap diff from two different heap profiles: